 If you’re struggling with breakfast because of the lack of time, then meal prep when you can.
 I like to make overnight oats with some protein powder or bake some lean muffins with almond meal and protein powder.
 If you prep a few meals in advance, you’ll be thanking yourself when you’re running late!

 I mentioned a few breakfast ideas with protein on purpose!
 You should be having protein at least 3 times a day and breakfast is the perfect place to start!

-Easy, lean and protein packed breakfasts can be scrambled egg whites with veggies, or a smoothie with protein powder.
+Easy, lean and protein-packed breakfasts can be scrambled egg whites with veggies, or a smoothie with protein powder.
 For more info on how much protein you need and the different types check out my post about it here.

 #6.
 Clean Your Dishes

-This may seem a little random compared to the other things to do in the morning, but I write it for good reason!
+This may seem a little random compared to the other things to do in the morning, but I write it for a good reason!